YMMV / Indiana Jones and the Kingdom of the Crystal Skull

 The Scrappy: Mutt, to some people.
 It doesn't help that he's played by Shia Labeouf, who isn't a particularly well-liked actor.

 In fact, practically every brand new character introduced in Crystal Skull is hated for little reason beyond being in Crystal Skull.

-Special Effect Failure: The prairie dogs and the monkeys have been derided for this.
-The chase scene in the final act utilizes a good deal of green screen.
+Special Effect Failure: The prairie dogs, the monkeys and the aliens have been derided for this.
+The chase scene in the final act utilizes a good deal of conspicuous green screen as well.

-They Changed It, Now It Sucks: A common complaint of it's disappointed viewers.
-Some long term fans criticized the heavy emphasis on CGI for many of it's action set pieces (and in general) when the original trilogy was famous for its now iconic stunt work and great use of practical effects alongside CGI.
-Others feel the shift away from supernatural/fantasy elements towards sci-fi and aliens was a move too far.
+They Changed It, Now It Sucks: A common complaint of its disappointed viewers.
+Some long term fans feel the shift away from supernatural/fantasy elements towards sci-fi and aliens was a move too far.

 Indy's struggles with old age actually could have made for some genuinely compelling drama, and they could have been the basis for evolving the character into an Old Soldier who has to rely on his smarts.
 In the final product, though, Indy seems so unrealistically invincible that the movie feels more like an excuse for Ford and co. to play out their "older guy hero" fantasies.

 Some fans were actually perfectly fine with the idea of moving Indy into a Cold War setting, and argue that the Soviets, the aliens, and the Badass Biker sidekick gave the movie all the makings of an awesome 1950's throwback.
 The problem?
 Instead of bringing in the practical effects to make the Genre Throwback feel authentic, they loaded it up with Conspicuous CGI that made it look like just another generic 2000's sci-fi blockbuster.
 It didn't exactly help that they cast Shia LaBeouf right after he'd become known for his role in Michael Bay's Transformers.